Reading Blue Coat School

 In the Sixth Form pupils can choose from a range of 24 subjects, including subjects most will not have studied before, such as Economics, Government and Politics and Psychology.
 Enrichment opportunities in the Sixth Form include the Extended Project Qualification (EPQ), visiting speakers and the School’s own UP (university preparation) programme.
 Reading Blue Coat School always seeks to stretch and challenge pupils and the School’s Learning Support Department ensure that pupils with specific learning needs are supported effectively.

 The School’s Learning Research Group ensures a sustained focus on developing teachers and pedagogical enrichment.
-2016 academic results were impressive; the A Level results were amongst Blue Coat’s best with 79.4% achieving A*-B and at GCSE the School has achieved 90% A*- B five years running.
+2018 academic results were impressive; the A Level results were excellent with 75% achieving A*-B and at GCSE the School has achieved 90% A*- B six years running.

 Virtually all Year 13 leavers proceed to degree courses at universities of which approximately 70% go to the Russell Group of universities.
-Each year, four or five students attain places at Oxbridge.
-In 2016 just under 90% of students achieved places at their preferred university.
+Each year a number our students attain places at Oxbridge.

 Pastoral care focused on the individual is at the heart of the School.
 Reading Blue Coat’s pastoral structure is based around the tutorial system within the framework of four houses: Aldworth, Hall, Malthus and Rich.
 All pupils are part of a tutor group that is overseen by a member of staff who is responsible for their well-being and the development of their character and intellectual curiosity.
 The School prides itself on mutual respect, tolerance and courtesy, and all activities seek to strengthen these values.
 The house system enables pupils to take part in activities that foster the development of these ideals through music, sport, drama and public speaking.